The posts in this weblog have various referrals to publications about art environments.

 Pavel Konečný, Pietro Moschini.
 A Man of Many Faces.
 Olomouc,2013. -100 p, ill (texts in english, italian and czech)

 Sometimes art environments remain unnoticed for many years.
 Until at a time it happens they are "discovered".
-Recently collector of outsider art Pavel Konečný (Czech Republic) saw pictures on the internet which intrigued him.
+So it happened that Pavel Konečný. a collector of outsider art from the Czech Republic, saw pictures on the internet which intrigued him.
 Further investigation led to public awareness of the work of Pietro Moschini whose house in Tuscania, Italy, now is a casa-museo.

 The book has the story of Moschini's life and work, with a wealth of pictures.
 It is self-published edition, available by mailing the author.